ryanrolds/presentations/slides/cicd.md

 # ⚙️ What next?

-* Put your projects on GitHub
 * Create a Taskfile/Makefile
+  * Lint task/target
+  * Build task/target
+  * Test task/target
 * Run CI with GitHub Actions
-* Build out CI, add CD later
+* Build and push Docker image
+* Deploy to the cloud when CI passes

 ---
 class: middle, center